BarbeRousseLibre/hermessenger/docs/GOALS.md

 ```

 If happy with the results (you are not hitting an incorrect directory, for example):
-**Be very careful, this command will remove on the fly everything matching the condition of for, use ' ls ' for testing before !**
 ```
 while true; do find /path/to/temp_mail_directory -type f -name "mail_pending_*.json" -exec rm {}\; done
 ```